Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

 When handling webhook events that modify database records, always use prepared statements to prevent SQL injection.
-Even though the data comes from a verified webhook, it is good practice to treat all external input as potentially malicious.
-Validating and sanitizing input protects your application from edge cases and unexpected data formats that could cause issues in your processing logic.
+Even though the data comes from a verified webhook, treating all external input as potentially untrusted is good practice.
+Validation and sanitization protect your application from edge cases and unexpected formats that could cause problems in your processing logic.

 Logging Webhook Activity for Debugging and Auditing

 Log every incoming webhook for debugging and auditing purposes.
-Store the raw payload, the headers, the event ID, the processing result, and any errors that occur.
+Store the raw payload, headers, event ID, processing result, and any errors that occur.
 This creates an audit trail that proves invaluable when debugging issues, investigating suspicious activity, or reconstructing application state after an incident.

 function logWebhook(